KxSystems/docs/docs/ref/get.md

 returns its value.

-Signals a `type` error if the file is not a KDB-X data file.
+Signals a `type` error if the file is not a kdb+ data file.

 Used to map columns of databases in and out of memory when querying splayed databases, and can be used to read q log files, etc.